williammadie/memo/fundamentals/algorithms/algorithms.md

 - `FIFO` (First In First Out): Queue (File [FR]): In this structure, the first element inserted is the first element removed.

+In general, the following methods are used in a queue:

+FIFO Methods:
+- `offer(E element)`: Insert the specified element inside the queue
+- `peek()`: Retrieve but does not remove the head of the queue
+- `poll()`: Retrieve and remove the head of the queue
+- `clear()`: Remove all elements from the queue
+- `isEmpty()`: Check if the given queue is empty or not

 It is possible to implement a Queue with a `static circular array` or a `linked list`.

 ![fifo](/fundamentals/algorithms/resources/fifo.png)